railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 Supplier relationship management
 ================================

-To manage supplier relations, you should install the ``crm_configuration`` module.
+To manage supplier relations, you should install the :mod:`crm_configuration` module.
 You will then be able to manage supplier complaints and integrate them with your emails and document management.

-Once you've installed the CRM module, check the checkbox by the :guilabel:`Complaints` option.
+Once you've installed the :mod:`crm` module, check the checkbox by the :guilabel:`Complaints` option.
 Open ERP will then create a menu configuration for managing supplier complaints.

 .. figure:: images/crm_config.png